Osumatic/AutoBeatPack/README.md

 - Default: `3`
 #### DownloadFolder
 - Location to store downloaded beatmap packs
-- Relative to the main AutoBeatPack folder.
+- Relative to the main AutoBeatPack folder OR anywhere if a full absolute path is given.
 - Default: `beatpacks`
 #### PackCategory
 - Beatmap pack type